tariqrasheed172001/sumo_documents/BenifitsOfKafkaIntoThisSystem.md

     - WebSocket Service: Consumes Kafka messages and pushes real-time updates to connected WebSocket clients.

 # Conclusion
-Integrating Kafka provides a robust event-driven architecture, making the system more scalable and resilient.
-Would you like help integrating Kafka fully into your application?
+Integrating Kafka provides a robust event-driven architecture, making the system more scalable and resilient